 Spaghetti alla chitarra with pesto and red plums

-by | Jul 23, 2011 | Uncategorized | 0 comments
+by | Jul 23, 2011 | Pastry | 0 comments

 Today, near Volpedo, the inauguration of the open market of the Coldiretti has developed, where individual farmers offered the best of the harvest of their fields.
 Among the many proposals, we were especially attracted by the small delicious, red plums.
 After tasting it, we decided immediately to their best use.
 A good plate of pasta is always nice.
 The fresh egg pasta is usually combined with classic sauces, but today, thanks to the plums, we dared a bit, adding their sweetness to the savory of pesto.